jammerman/copilot-agent-mode-app/.github/steps/1-preparing.md

    - The left navigation bar is where you can access the file explorer, debugger, and search.
    - The lower panel (Ctrl+J) shows the debugger output, allows running terminal commands, and allows configuring the web service ports.
-   - Our docs folder contains the another sample application repository that will give Copilot agent mode context to build your application.
+   - Our docs folder contains another sample application repository that will give Copilot agent mode context to build your application.
 More on that in the next steps!

 1. At the top of VS Code, locate and click the Copilot icon to open a Copilot Chat panel.

 <img width="150" alt="image" src="https://github.com/user-attachments/assets/5e64db46-95cb-415d-badc-b6b8677f10c1" />

-1. If this is your first, time using GitHub Copilot, you will have to accept the usage terms to continue.
+1. If this is your first time using GitHub Copilot, you will have to accept the usage terms to continue.
     - Click the **Accept** button to continue.
     - If you are using Copilot Chat for the first time, you will also have to accept the usage terms to continue.
     - Click the **Accept** button to continue.